chwerth/chwerth.github.io/index.md

 ## Summary
 ---

-I am a computer scientist with a diverse set of technical and soft skills derived from experience in software development, event management, and community outreach.
+I am a software engineer with a diverse set of technical and soft skills derived from experience in software development, event management, and community outreach.

 ## Contact
 ---